The Life Sciences Law Review: United Arab Emirates

 The UAE governmental authorities have broad powers of regulation and sanction for the violation of any laws or regulations relating to medication and medical devices.
 These include: warning, fining, banning of distribution of certain products, blacklisting of manufacturers or medication, suspension or deregistration of local representatives or agents, and closing operations of pharmaceutical plants.
 The fines may be substantial, and imprisonment may be warranted in cases of intentional criminal activity.

 The UAE has enacted the Health Data Protection Law (UAE Federal Law No. 2 of 2019), with the objective of addressing the protection of health data originating in the UAE.
 This law derives principles from the European Union's General Data Protection Regulation, including purpose limitation, accuracy, integrity and confidentiality.
-Any health-related information and data that originates in the UAE may not be stored, processed, generated or transferred outside the UAE.
+Any health-related information and data that originates in the UAE may not be stored, processed, generated or transferred outside the UAE – certain exceptions to this rule were clarified in an amendment to the law in 2021.
 This has a direct effect on foreign companies that provide cloud-based services, in addition to local companies that use these services.
 With regard to enforcement, healthcare providers that violate certain provisions of the Health Data Protection Law may face fines ranging from 1,000 to 1 million dirhams, effective from May 2019.
 Although the legislation has the clear intent of enforcement, it is not clear whether the MOHP and relevant authorities will take immediate action.

 Pricing and reimbursement